Content Grading Definition & Content Grading Strategy (how-to)

-Content grading is the process of evaluating the quality of content based on various criteria such as readability, complexity, and relevance.
+Content grading is the process of evaluating the quality of content based on various criteria to drive user retention.

 - You have a goal to capture 100 leads.

 - You have 2 lead-magnets — both are eBooks.

 - You can gate one of the two, but not both.

 - You are good at what you do and know you need to add as much value as possible right out of the gate, so the next time you have a content offer, your audience will trust it has value worthy of their effort and trade-off.

 With a grade — even with a basic lower school methodology applied — you can objectively choose the top-tier content to be gated for your lead-generation and nurturing efforts.